HorizenOfficial/Sidechains-SDK/examples/mc_sc_workflow_example.md

 **Step 2: Run Bootstrapping tool**

-Run Bootstrapping tool using the command:
+Run Bootstrapping tool using the command depending on the sidechain model:

+- account: `java -jar tools/sidechains-sdk-account_sctools/target/sidechains-sdk-account_sctools-0.7.0-SNAPSHOT.jar`
-`java -jar tools/sctool/target/sidechains-sdk-scbootstrappingtools-0.7.0-SNAPSHOT.jar`
+- utxo: `java -jar tools/sidechains-sdk-utxo_sctools/target/sidechains-sdk-utxo_sctools-0.7.0-SNAPSHOT.jar`

 All other commands are performed as commands for Bootstrapping tool in the next format: `"command name"  "parameters for command in JSON format"`.
 For any help, you could use the command `help`, for the exit just print `exit`